 3. Choose the Volume Shadow Copy from the list of the popup window that appears.
 Right-click on the Volume Shadow Copy and select Properties from the context menu.

-4. In the General tab of the Volume Shadow copy dialog box, check if the Startup Type is automatic.
+4. Check if the Startup Type is automatic in the General tab of the Volume Shadow copy dialog box.
 If not, change the Startup type to automatic from the drop-down menu.

-5. If the Services Status is stopped, click on the Start button and click Ok.
+5. If the Services Status is stopped, click the Start button and OK.

 After completing these steps, restart the computer and check if the System Restore error is solved.